Kaoutherbo/zero_day/README.md

-# Vagrant - or - how to code in your local computer
+# Vagrant - or - how to code in the local computer

 ## Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone
+At the end of this project, I am expected to be able to explain to anyone

 * What is a virtual machine